3 Steps for Building an Agile Legal Pilot Within Your Growth Company

 The Definitive Playbook for Building Legal Departments at Growth Companies

-Catherine Kemnitz is Executive Vice President, Chief Strategy and Development Officer at Axiom and Managing Director for Axiom Advice & Counsel.
+Catherine Kemnitz is Executive Vice President, Chief Strategy and Development Officer at Axiom.
 Throughout her 9-year tenure at Axiom in senior roles, Kemnitz has brought her extensive legal experience to bear across a range of strategic, commercial, corporate development and operations roles.
 In her prior role as Chief Legal Officer, Kemnitz led the global Legal & Compliance, Corporate Development, and Corporate Secretary functions.
 She is known for her strengths in driving strategic growth and high stakes transformation.

 Related Content